Steps in Application & Hiring Process

 • Candidates must be a U.S. Citizen or authorized to work in the United States.

-Candidates must bring copies of paperwork that proves the above necessities.
-Bring:
+Candidates must attach copies of paperwork that proves the above requirements:

-Fill out and turn in this application out before the deadline.
-Applicants get knocked out of the process because they fail to do so.
-If choosing to mail the completed application, candidates can send the completed application to: The City of Sidney, Attention Lynn Shuster, 201 W. Poplar Street, Sidney OH 45365.
-They can also be emailed to lshuster@sidneyoh.com.
+Complete and turn in this application before the deadline.
+If choosing to mail the completed application, candidates can send the completed application to: The City of Sidney, Attention Deb Morrison, 201 W. Poplar Street, Sidney OH 45365.
+They can also be emailed to dmorrison@sidneyoh.com.
 They can be faxed to 937-498-8160.

 Written Test: The written test may be completed before the application.
 The Sidney Police Department utilizes the National Testing Network.
 Candidates may use test scores gained at this test for multiple departments.
 Candidates are responsible for scheduling their own test and making sure their scores are sent to the City of Sidney.
 You may find registration for this test at www.nationaltestingnetwork.com.
 This may involve:

-You must score a 70% or better on all portions to be considered.
-The better the score on this test the higher the candidates rank in our process.
+You must score a 60% or better on all test portions to be considered.
+The better the score on this test the higher the candidates rank in our initial process.
 This test is not like some written police exams.
 It mainly consists of video scenarios and candidates must pick the best response to the videos.

 Background: This consists of an extensive questionnaire about the candidate’s background.
 Questions involve alcohol consumption, drug consumption, any crimes the candidate has committed, and many more things.
-It’s very important to not lie on this background.
-If answers on this background, the application, the polygraph, and the interview do not line up a candidate will be eliminated from the process every time.
-The disqualification guidelines are: age at the time the behavior occurred, passage of time, patterns of past behavior, severity of behavior, relevance of past behavior to public safety employment, aggravating and mitigating factors, and other relevant considerations.
+If responses on this background investigation, the application, the polygraph, and the interview do not coincide, a candidate will be eliminated from the process.
 A candidate’s qualifications will be assessed on a case-by-case basis using a totality-of-the-circumstances framework.

 Polygraph: This step involves the city scheduling a polygraph examination for the candidate.
 Candidates are tested by an outside company.
-It is very important not to lie on the polygraph.
 The examiner will relate important information gleaned during the polygraph to the police department (for hiring purposes only) and will also report whether the candidate showed signs of deception.
-Just like in the background, usually candidates will only be disqualified for the same reasons they would in the background or they lie.
+Showing deception or admitting to items not listed in the background process is grounds for termination from the process.

 Interview: This is an extremely important part of the hiring process.
 Police interviews are not the same as most other job interviews.
-Ours is a panel interview consisting of the Chief of Police, all three captains, the head of H.R., and the Records office supervisor.
+Ours is a panel interview consisting of the Chief of Police, the deputy chief of police, a current patrol officer, the head of H.R., and the Records office supervisor.
 Candidates will do well to research police interviews and prepare ahead of time.
-This will have a big impact on if you are seen to be a good fit for our department or not.
 Police interviews are formal and candidates would be wise to dress professionally.

-Civil Service Commission Review: If you make it to the top 25% or top 10 candidates you will be considered for employment.
-This is based off your storing on the video portion of the NTN test.
+Civil Service Commission Review: If you make it to the top 25% or top 10 candidates, you will be considered for employment.
+The chief of police makes a recommendation to the civil service commission on candidates for hire.

 Conditional Offer of Employment: Conditional offers will be made to those that the department and the City Manager think will be the best fit for our department.
 This offer is contingent upon successfully completing the next steps.